As an educator Alex Pertout has played a key role in the development

 As an author Alex has released a book for instrumentalists and vocalists titled Sight Reading: The Rhythm Book designed to develop sight reading and rhythmic skills, published and distributed worldwide by Mel Bay Publications.
 Alex writes regular percussion articles for Drumscene, was the Australian correspondent for Drum!
 (USA) and has written articles for Australian Musician, World Percussion & Rhythm (USA), Transition (Holland) and Jamm magazine.

-At the faculty with guest artist Joe Zawinul and Dean Tony Gould
+At VCA with guest artist Joe Zawinul and Dean Tony Gould

 ▪ World Percussion: instruments, techniques, performance